veusz/veusz/README.md

 SAMP interfaces to its plotting facilities.
 It also allows for manipulation and editing of datasets.
 Data can be captured from external sources such as Internet sockets or other programs.

+Changes in 3.5.2:
+  * Fix broken ChangeLog

+Changes in 3.5.1:
+  * Fixes for EMF generating code (requires pyemf-3.1)

 Changes in 3.5:
   * Improvements in fitting (thanks to Sebastian Koenig), including: